BS: Criminal Justice

 As part of the Criminal Justice major, students will participate in a practicum experience (CJ 409).
 The practicum requires 132 hours of professional experience in an agency related to the criminal justice field.
 This practicum is completed toward the end of a student’s program of study.
 For more information regarding the practicum, please see the Practicum Essentials.
 Students must submit a Practicum Application to the main Criminal Justice Office in Maaske Hall room 209.

 ► Degree Requirements

 In addition to the requirements necessary to complete the chosen major and minor, students seeking a BS degree from WOU must complete the General Education requirements for all students.

 To be admitted to Western Oregon University:

-- Submit the Undergraduate Admissions Applications
+- See Freshman or Transfer requirements: Undergraduate Admissions Applications

 Western Oregon University